MicrosoftDocs/powerbi-docs/powerbi-docs/developer/configure-credentials.md

 ## Configure a credential flow for data sources

 1. Call [Get Datasources](https://docs.microsoft.com/rest/api/power-bi/datasets/getdatasourcesingroup) to discover the data sources of the dataset.
-In the response body for each data source, there's the type, connection details, gateway, and data source ID.
+In the response body for each data source, are the type, connection details, gateway, and data source ID.

     ```csharp
     var datasources = pbiClient.Datasets.GetDatasources(datasetId).Value;